imbingz/Ultimate-Streaming-Guide/README.md

 <a name="Credits"></a>
 ### 7. Credits:
-This project will not be completed as is without the help, advice and guidance from our Instructor Alex and TAs katie @fkakatie, Mason @LtWilhelm, and Chris Saner.
+This project will not be completed as is without the help, advice and guidance from our Instructor Alex and TAs katie @fkakatie, Mason @LtWilhelm, and Christoper Sanner.
 The following resources  also contribute to this project.
-The last but not least, our awesome team members and synergy among us.
-Things get done magically when everyone is happy and wants to do more.
+The last but not least, our awesome team members and synergy among us surely helped get this project done magically.

 * [Omdb API](http://www.omdbapi.com/)
 * [Utelly API](https://rapidapi.com/utelly/api/utelly)